 This makes it a very attractive regime for individuals (0% tax rate), specially for long term hodlers.

-This income is subject to Personal Income Tax, which has progressive tax rates ranging as follows (2021 tax year):
+This income is subject to Personal Income Tax, which has progressive income tax rates ranging as follows (for 2021 tax year):

-Additionally, crypto to crypto and crypto to fiat sales are taxable under German tax law, and fees paid are deductible for tax purposes.
+Additionally, crypto to crypto and crypto to fiat sales are taxable under German tax law, however crypto fees paid are deductible for tax purposes.

-In what regards income arising from mining bitcoin, this is taxed as other income under German tax law and the taxable amounts are the net profit on the cryptocurrency (i.e. the revenue from mining deducted from the costs associated such as energy).
+For example: in what regards income arising from mining bitcoin, this is taxed as other income under German tax law.
+The taxable amounts are the net profit on the cryptocurrency (i.e. the revenue from mining deducted from the costs associated such as energy).

 Germany has a very attractive tax regime for long term (held over a year) individual investments in cryptocurrencies or for small yearly profits (below 600Euro), since these are tax exempt.